-The 2014 Year in Review summarizes the activities and progress made in the last year toward cleanup of NASA-administered areas of the Santa Susana Field Laboratory (SSFL).
-NASA remains committed to keeping the community and interested stakeholders updated and we look forward to another active year of cleanup in 2015.
+The 2015 Year in Review summarizes progress NASA made over the past year toward cleanup of its portion of the Santa Susana Field Laboratory (SSFL).
+NASA maintains its commitment to keeping the community and interested stakeholders updated as we begin another active year of cleanup in 2016.

 This FieldNOTE newsletter provides updates on demolition work in NASA-administered areas at SSFL.
 It describes NASA’s progress with demolition of structures, roadways, and concrete surfaces in the Service Area as well as the decision to defer the demolition of test stands while a National Monument petition is considered.

 The photos below show progress made with demolition work on Buildings 2201, 2202, 2211 and 2203 in the Service Area.
 Additional information and photos on demolition activities can be found on the ELV/Service Area Demolition page.